webbasedcode/documentation/doc/user_stories/COD48.md

 ## Beschrijving
 Add download button to file tree to allow you to download all files of the project in a zip.
+Due to file constraints we will not be able to work out this feature in the final release.

 ## Steps